Teenage Counseling Overview

 The counselor may collaborate with you and your teen

 As the parent, the counselor may speak to you about some of the concerns brought up in counseling, especially those related to severe mental health conditions, depending on their policies.
 As you collaborate with the counselor, you may choose to have open discussions with your child and improve dynamics at home.
-This can be a great way to measure progress, as you are the first people to notice changes in behavior and attitude.
-Some therapists may run a therapy session for you and your teenager in two separate session environments so you both can work on moving forward together.
+This can be a great way to measure counseling progress, as you are the first people to notice changes in behavior and attitude.
+Some therapists may run a counseling session for you and your teenager in two separate session environments so you both can work on moving forward together.

-How to find a counselor for your teen
+How to find counseling for your teen

 While seeking mental health support for your child, you can start your search online and call the professionals that stand out to you.
 You can ask about any concerns you have and discuss factors like the counselor's availability, whether they accept insurance, and your potential out-of-network benefits or out-of-pocket costs with insurance coverage.
 Some health insurance plans may help cover in-person counseling or online counseling services.